 We try to anticipate all kinds of things that could happen; car accidents, house fires, illness or disability, etc. But most people don’t think about or plan for the fact that 70%* of us are going to have to worry about the cost of long term care at some point before we pass away.

-There are 4 very important questions that you will have to answer as soon as something happens to you such as a broken arm or leg, a stroke or something else that might be debilitating and would cause a need for long term care.
+There are four essential questions that you will have to answer as soon as something happens to you, such as a broken arm or leg, a stroke, or something else that might be debilitating and would cause a need for long term care.

-- The second question is “Where do you want to receive your care?”
+- The second question is, “Where do you want to receive your care?”
 Most people want to receive care at home.
-I’ve never run into anybody that said I can’t wait to get into a nursing home.
-That’s really not the goal.
+I’ve never run into anybody that said I couldn’t wait to get into a nursing home.
+That’s not the goal.
 They want their care at home, and that’s something related to your ability to pay for it.

 All four of these questions are critical issues that must be answered when a long term care event occurs.

 Regarding the third question, “How are you going to pay for it?”
 There are only four ways to pay for long term care insurance.